pemcg/manageiq-automation-howto-guide/chapter17/state_machine.md

 ![screenshot](images/screenshot8.png)

-The _ServiceProvision\_Template_ Class schema contains a number of States, as shown (illustrated is the _default_ Instance of this State Machine)...
+The _ServiceProvision\_Template_ Class schema contains a number of States, as shown (illustrated is the _default_ Instance of this State Machine):
 <br>

 ![screenshot](images/screenshot4.png)